A path integral formula of quantum gravity emergent from entangled local structures: Entanglement state and its evolution

 This means that graph states with different combinatorial structures are not necessarily orthogonal to one another, thus graph-changes can be encountered over the evolution.
 Since $\lambda\in \mathbb{R}$ is a scalar coupled to the functional on the vertices, and the base vectors $|\theta_{\Gamma,J}(\{g_{xy}\})\rangle$ are derived only from the contribution that arises from the group elements $g_{xy}$, the base vectors $|\lambda_{xy}\rangle$ in Eq.~\eqref{GSexpand} are independent from the basis elements $|\theta_{\Gamma,J}(\{g_{xy}\})\rangle$.
 Being the two Hilbert spaces independent, we can write $|\theta_{\Gamma,J}(\{g_{xy}\});\lambda_{xy}\rangle=|\theta_{\Gamma,J}(\{g_{xy}\})\rangle \bigotimes |\lambda_{xy}\rangle$, with the value of $\lambda_{xy}$ providing the strength of the entanglement between the vertices $x$ and $y$.
 The wave-function $\psi_\Gamma(\lambda_{xy})$ is a functional of all the variables assigned to the links, and the states can be written in the momentum space as

 As an analogue to spin foam, the inner product between the two graph states can be regarded as a sum over quantum histories, a series of virtual time-slices being inserted among the boundaries.
-For states supported on any pair of graphs $\Gamma$ and $\Gamma'$, the physical scalar product of the theory, implementing on the bulk fluctuations supported on different graphs --- i.e. virtual changes of topology --- becomes
+For states supported on any pair of graphs $\Gamma$ and $\Gamma'$, the physical scalar product of the theory, implementing on the bulk fluctuations supported on different graphs --- i.e.~virtual changes of topology --- becomes

 where $k^{(n)}$ are the basis elements for the expansion of the interpolating states on the $n$-th slice --- $k^{(0)}$ correspond to the basis elements necessary to expand the boundary state $\Psi_\Gamma$, $k^{(N)}$ are the basis elements for the expansion of $\Psi_{\Gamma'}$, and the functional measure reads $\mathcal{D}k=\prod_{n,x,y}k_{xy}^{(n)}$ --- a similar definition will be provided below for $\mathcal{D}\lambda$.
-The measure $\mathcal{D}\theta$ in the path-integral denotes an integral over all the possible virtual combinatorial structures, at each slice, and $\theta^{(n)}$ corresponds to $\theta_{\Gamma,J}$ at the n-th slice, hence specifying the combinatorial structures.
-The integral over the combinatorial structures can be replaced by an integral over a matrix, for which we define $N^{xy}_s$, the shift tensor.
-This encodes all the possible choices of the combinatorial structures that are allowed at each step of the evolution, which are related to the adjacency matrix $A_{xy}$, with entries provided by $|\lambda_{xy}|$.
-Besides the shift tensor, we may also introduce a tensor $N^{xy}_l$ called lapse tensor, whose diagonal entries provide the running of the clocks at each vertex, and off-diagonal entries give the correlations between each pair of the clocks.
-The appearance of the lapse tensor is required by the fact the dynamical evolution happens at each vertex at a different rate, which is not the case of applying the standard Schr\"odinger equation.
-Therefore, the lapse tensor decides which clocks run for a step $\delta\lambda$ and how are the clocks entangled to one another.
+The measure $\mathcal{D}\theta$ in the path-integral denotes an integral over all the possible virtual combinatorial structures, at each slice, and $\theta^{(n)}$ corresponds to $\theta_{\Gamma,J}$ at the $n$-th slice, hence specifying the combinatorial structures.
+The integral over the combinatorial structures can be replaced by an integral over the shift tensor, which we have defined as encoding the shift of the graph, and denoted as $N_s^{xy}$.
+The integral over the shift tensor means all the possible choices of the combinatorial structures that are allowed at each step of the evolution are summed over.
+Integrating out the lapse tensor enables us to include all the possible choices of the clock running at each step.
 As a result, the basis elements $|\theta^{(n)}\rangle$ for the virtual states can be removed in Eq.~\eqref{pak}, the path running over different combinatorial structures in the path-integral and being constrained by the integral over the lapse tensor and the shift tensor.